MUDE-2025/GA2.1/report.md

 The answers are:
 1. The Crank-Nicolson scheme because it is second order accurate both in time and space and does not contain numerical diffusion.
 2. The FTCS scheme because the forward Euler scheme produces *negative* amount of diffusion which implies a larger maximum.

+**(1pt):** the essence is the second part of the question, namely, "negative amount of diffusion" which is graded with 0.5 pt.

 % solution_end